Lowry successfully bids £7.8m to keep Going to the Match painting

 Featured Image – LS Lowry Going to the Match 1953 -Professional Footballers’ Association, on loan to The Lowry Collection, Salford – The Estate of L.S.
 Lowry.
 All Rights Reserved, DACS 2015

-The painting will return to The Lowry for display from Friday 25th November.
+The painting returned to The Lowry for display on Friday 25th November.